cblanks10/hello-world/README.md

 # hello-world

 Hi, my name is Chris.
 I am looking forward to learning how to become a developer.
 Im currently taking a coarse online to get started...
 I have six monthes to test my self to see how far I can get.
-Lets see how far I can get.
+So lets see.

 11/12/18 So far in the last hour I've learned the following:

 * Created an open source repository